 The greater its surface area the more force it will exert, and the closer the lip is to the horizontal the deeper it will dive.

-So deep diving crankbaits will have a large, almost horizontal lip and shallow diving crankbaits will have smaller, steeply raked lips.
+So deep diving crankbaits will have a large, almost horizontal lip like the top one shown here and shallow diving crankbaits will have smaller, steeply raked lips like the lower one.

 Suspending crankbaits have neutral buoyancy, which means they weigh the same as the volume of water they displace.